timkinnane/node-dev-dotfiles/README.md

 Version managed user environment configuration for NodeJS developers.

 > ⚠️ This repo is public as it helps setup access to other restricted repos.
-> Don't commit private data or secrets.
+> Don't commit personal data or secrets.

 ---